tomasgvivo/arduino-usb/README.md

+This fork contains a modificated Make files and Sources of the main copy of <a href="https://github.com/harlequin-tech/arduino-usb">harlequin-tech/arduino-usb</a> so it's ready to go for the Arduino UNO Rev3.

-Arduino UNO and MEGA2560 USB drivers
+Arduino UNO Rev3 USB drivers

-This is a collection of USB firmware for the Atmega8U2 and Atmega16U2 processors on the UNO and MEGA2560 boards.
+This is a collection of USB firmware for the Atmega16u2 processor on the UNO Rev3.

-By loading the appropriate firmware onto the 8U2 or 16U2 the Arduino can be turned into a native USB device.
+By loading the appropriate firmware onto the 16u2 the Arduino can be turned into a native USB device.

 The following drivers are currently available here.